vcidst/minimal-mistakes/_posts/2020-01-18-cycling-destinations-around-udaipur.md

 ### Jarga Temple
 ##### 85 km (started from Iswal)

+{% include figure image_path="/images/cycling-jarga.jpg" caption="The Persian Wheel, also known as रहट, are of no use anymore because of the dwindled water levels" %}

 We started in the from our homes around 4 AM on a cold winter night.
 We parked our car and started the ride from Iswal towards Kumbhalgarh.
 Lots of cycling tour companies include cycling tours to Kumbhalgarh however we turned towards Jarga Temple somewhere in the route.
 Most of my cycling is approximately knowing what might lay ahead and then making wrong turns.
 Jarga Temple is one of the highest points in Rajasthan at close to 1100m, I think there are two temples located on the either side of the summit that are at an altitude of 900m themselves.